JimmyTheJ/web-server/readme.md

 # Dotnet 5 / Vue webserver

-A custom dotnet 5 webserver used to host files for download/viewing and uploading files to host machine.
+A custom modular dotnet 5 webserver

 Additional modules include:

-1. Chat system
+1. Chat system - SignalR live chat system
+2. Fileserver - Browse, Download, upload, view functionality
-2. Notes
+3. Notes
-3. Weight tracker
+4. Weight tracker
-4. Library cataloguing system
+5. Library - Book cataloguing system

 **To activate a module for a user: log in to an adminstrator account and go to the admin-tools page.**
 **From here you can enable modules and additional features of those modules.**